 Setting up how much you are saving for retirement should not be a one-time event.
 Make sure to review how much you are saving at least once or twice per year and try to increase it, even if it is only by a small amount each time.
 Use different events as triggers to remind yourself to increase savings.
 These triggering events could be things like every year at tax time, every January at the start of a new year, anytime you pay off a debt, or anytime you receive a raise or bonus.

 Questions?
-You can schedule a no-cost meeting with one of our planners to discuss your situation and discover if planning is appropriate at this stage in your life.
+You can schedule a free meeting with one of our planners to discuss your situation and discover if planning is appropriate at this stage in your life.
 To set up your meeting, please visit www.seedpg.com/contact today

 Amy Michaels is a Partner and Financial Planner at S.E.E.D Planning Group.
 She holds the CFP® (CERTIFIED FINANCIAL PLANNER™) designation and oversees all of S.E.E.D.’s Financial Planning Programs.
 She created the Sprout program in order to help young people have better conversations about money and finances.